ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Three main modes

-Once you are in Nvim, there are three main modes: normal, insert and command mode.
-The most important commands for switching between the three modes are:
+Within Vim/Nvim, there are three main modes: normal, insert and command mode.
+The most important commands for navigating between the three modes are:

-* `i`: The `i` key brings you from the normal mode to the insert mode.
+* `i`: The `i` key switches from the normal mode to the insert mode.
 The latter is used for typing.
-* `Esc`: The `Esc` key brings you from the insert mode back to the normal mode.
+* `Esc`: The `Esc` key switches from the insert mode back to the normal mode.
 * `:`: The `:` key starts the command mode at the bottom of the screen.

-### Important modifier keys to control vim/nvim
+### Most important modifier keys

-Use the arrow keys to move your cursor in the text.
-Using `Fn Up/Down key` allows to page through the text quicker.
+The arrow keys can be used to move the cursor in the text.
+Using `Fn Up/Down key` allows to page through the text quicker (more on this below).
 In the following command overview, all commands starting with `:` need to be typed in the command mode.
-All other commands are typed in the normal mode after pushing the `Esc` key.
+All other commands are typed in the normal mode after pressing the `Esc` key.

 * `:w`: save changes to file.
 If you are in editing mode you have to hit `Esc` first.
 * `:q`: quit file that has not been changed